wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==
 = 4.7.5 =
+* [New] Now that Slimstat is capable of geolocating visitors at the city level, wouldn't it make sense to display those visitors on the map?
+Well, of course!
+Go check out this new feature by accessing the Geolocation tab in Slimstat.
 * [New] Updated the tracking script to handle events triggered by external libraries, like the [Vimeo API](https://github.com/vimeo/player.js/#events).
 Thank you, Max.
 * [New] Added new operator "included_in_set", which allows you to list multiple values to match against, when composing a shortcode.
 * [New] Added new option to avoid that Slimstat assigns a COOKIE to your visitors.
 Thank you, [dragon013](https://wordpress.org/support/topic/disable-cookies-2/).